Silesian Uprisings

 In total, several thousand people may have died violently in the militant clashes in Upper Silesia between 1919 and 1921.
 About four fifths of the victims were killed during the three Silesian uprisings, three fifths alone during the Third Silesian uprising in 1921.

 However, due to the success of the Silesian Uprisings, Poland gained coal mines and territory that accelerated their economic development.
-If it were not for the success of the third Silesian Uprising, most of the Silesian industrial area would have ended up in Germany's hands, leaving Poland an agrarian state.
+If it were not for the success of the Third Silesian Uprising, most of the Silesian industrial area would have ended up in Germany's hands, leaving Poland an agrarian state.
 Additionally, the reconstruction of Poland, post WWI, would have been slower, hindering currency reform and the establishment of the Bank of Poland.

 Background

-Wojciech Korfanty organized the Third Polish Silesian Uprising in Upper Silesia.
+Wojciech Korfanty organised the Third Polish Silesian Uprising in Upper Silesia.

-Much of Silesia had belonged to the Crown of Polish Kingdom in medieval times, but it passed to the Kings of Bohemia under the Holy Roman Empire in the 14th century.
-Following the death of Louis II Jagiellon of Bohemia and Hungary in the Battle of Mohács, Silesia became part of the Habsburg monarchy when Ferdinand I of Austria was elected as the King of Bohemia.
+Much of Silesia had belonged to the Crown of Polish Kingdom in medieval times (or to the Duchy of Silesia since 1138 as a result of the Testament of Bolesław III Wrymouth), but it passed to the Kings of Bohemia under the Holy Roman Empire in the 14th century.
+Following the death of Louis II of Hungary in the Battle of Mohács, Silesia became part of the Habsburg monarchy when Ferdinand I of Austria was elected as the King of Bohemia.
 Frederick the Great of Prussia seized Silesia from Maria Theresa of Austria in 1742 in the War of Austrian Succession, after which it became a part of Prussia and subsequently, in 1871, the German Empire.
-Although the province of Silesia overall had by then become Germanized through the Ostsiedlung and later the Kulturkampf, Poles constituted a majority in Upper Silesia.
+Although the province of Silesia overall had by then become Germanised through the Ostsiedlung and later the Kulturkampf, Poles constituted a majority in Upper Silesia.

 Mineral resources

 Upper Silesia was bountiful in mineral resources and heavy industry, with mines, iron and steel mills.
-The Silesian mines were responsible for almost a quarter of Germany's annual output of coal, of its zinc and 34 percent of its lead.
+The Silesian mines were responsible for almost a quarter of Germany's annual output of coal, of its zinc and 34% of its lead.

 After World War I, during the negotiations of the Treaty of Versailles, the German government claimed that, without Upper Silesia, it would not be able to fulfill its obligations with regard to reparations to the Allies.